takahashiyb/four-card-feature-section-master/README.md

 ## Acknowledgments

-Thank you Josh Comeau of www.joshwcomeau.com for helping me lear so much about grid and flex.
+Thank you Josh Comeau of www.joshwcomeau.com for helping me learn so much about grid and flex.